ThisIsPIRI/invisible-android-libraries/readme.md

 Android Libraries that aren't meant to be used in an end product.

-## PIRI Fragments
+## PIRI Components

-Contains ArgbSelector, which isn't really a Fragment but a View.
+Contains ArgbSelector, a View for selecting an ARGB value.